 Net financial income consists primarily of interest earned on cash equivalents and marketable securities.
-Net financial income was \$49.7 million in 2007, \$40.9 million in 2008, and \$32.1 million in 2009.
+Net financial income was \$40.9 million in 2008, \$32.1 million in 2009, and \$30.2 million in 2010.
 Because we generally hold debt securities until maturity, our current portfolio's yield is derived primarily from market interest rates and the yield of securities on the date of the investment.
-Since most of our investments are in U.S. dollars, our financial income is heavily dependent on prevailing U.S. interest rates.
-The decrease in net financial income in 2008 and 2009 was primarily due to the decrease in interest rates in the U.S.
+Since most of our investments are in U.S. dollars, our net financial income is heavily dependent on prevailing U.S. interest rates.
+The decrease in net financial income in 2009 and 2010 was primarily due to the decrease in interest rates in the U.S as well as foreign currency fluctuations against the U.S. dollar.

-We review various factors in determining whether we should recognize an impairment charge for our marketable securities, including whether the Company intends to sell, or it is more likely than not that the Company will be required to sell before recovery of their amortized cost basis, the length of time and extent to which the fair value has been less than its cost basis, the credit ratings of the securities, the nature of underlying collateral as applicable and the financial condition, expected cash flow and near-term prospects of the issuer.
+We review various factors in determining whether we should recognize an impairment charge for our marketable securities, including whether the Company intends to sell, or if it is more likely than not that the Company will be required to sell before recovery of the amortized cost basis of, such marketable securities, the length of time and extent to which the fair value has been less than its cost basis in such marketable securities, the credit ratings of such marketable securities, the nature of underlying collateral as applicable and the financial condition, expected cash flow and near-term prospects of the issuer.
 Based on our consideration of these factors, in 2008 we recognized an other-than-temporary impairment on marketable securities in the total amount of \$11.2 million, pretax, out of which \$6.3 million, pretax, was related to Auction Rate Securities.
-The remaining impairment of \$4.9 million related to corporate obligations of U.S. corporate issuers with the original principal amounting to \$8.0 million.
-In 2009, we recognized an other-than-temporary impairment on marketable securities in the total amount of \$3.1 million, pre-tax, related to our Auction Rate Securities which was offset by a gain of \$1.9 million, pre-tax, related to the sale of marketable securities previously impaired in 2008.
+The remaining impairment of \$4.9 million related to obligations of U.S. corporate issuers with the original principal amounting to \$8.0 million.
+In 2009, we recognized an other-than-temporary impairment on marketable securities in the total amount of \$3.1 million, pretax, related to Auction Rate Securities which was offset by a gain of \$1.8 million, pretax, related to the sale of marketable securities previously impaired in 2008.
+In 2010, we recognized an otherthan-temporary impairment on marketable securities in the total amount of \$0.8 million, pretax, all of which was related to Auction Rate Securities.
 In evaluating when declines in fair value are other-than-temporary, we considered all available evidence, including market declines subsequent to the end of the period.
-We may recognize additional losses in the future should the market prospects of the issuers of these securities continue to deteriorate.
+We may recognize additional losses in the future should the prospects of the issuers of these securities continue deteriorate.

-Because interest rates in the U.S. remained low in the first quarter of 2010 and are not expected to significantly increase during 2010, we believe that this trend will result in a lower portfolio yield in the near term.
+Because interest rates in the U.S. remained low in the first quarter of 2011 and are not expected to significantly increase during 2011, we believe that this will result in a lower portfolio yield in the near term.
 See also Item 3, "Risk Factors - Risks Related to Our Business and Our Market - We Face the Risk of a Decrease in Our Cash Balances and Losses in Our Investment Portfolio."